krtek4/openid-selector/README.txt

 Before running generate-sprite.js for the first time, check its source code and correct line 16 (var imagemagick = '<...>';) to point to ImageMagick install dir.

+Please also remember that sprites may be reused: if two localizations have the same provider list that differs only in text, it is reasonable to reuse the sprite: for example German localization is reusing sprite from English localization, Ukrainian localization is reusing sprite from Russian localization, etc.

+So, if provider list in root localization changes, localizations that reuse the sprite must be also changed, or unlinked or relinked to new root localization.

 HOWTO
 -------------------